samwilliscreative/zebra-scss/README.md

 | $enable-padding | boolean | false          | Enable the generation of padding classes. |
 | $enable-margin  | boolean | false          | Enable the generation of margin classes. |
 | $spacings       | list    | 10, 25         | Each value here is used for the padding and margin classes, if enabled. |

-Whilst websites from the early days of the web were often restricted to using a 960px grid and tables, current technology allows designers and developers infinitely more freedom when it comes to structuring a page.

-This results in designs that no longer follow a set grid, with elements often containing their own grid

-This is achieved through the implementation of settings, which can be altered to .

-Whilst most modern grid systems are implementing more and more advanced features, Zebra is taking a more stripped back approach.
-You won't find set column gutters or margins, and there are only a few column sizes that have responsive behaviour built in by default.